 The place along the beach where Omiya-no Matsu (pine tree of Omiya) and a statue of Kanichi and Omiya are situated is the most photographed place in Atami.
 The bronze statue is based on the novel, Konjiki Yasha (The Golden Demon), written by Koyo Ozaki, which gained popularity in the Meiji period (1868-1912).
 The novel greatly helped make the name of Atami known throughout Japan.

-An observatory commanding a view of the whole of Atami
+Atami Castle: An observatory commanding a view of the whole area!

 Atami Castle is located on the top of Mt.
 Nishikigaura.
 The observatory in its tehnshu-kaku (donjon) commands a view of the whole of Atami.
 Atami is likened to a Monaco in the orient for its resort hotels and beautiful marine views.
 On a clear day, it is recommended to enjoy views while soaking your feet in the footbath on the first floor (free of charge).